-6.3 EXTERNAL REVIEW IN DFF
+6.5 EXTERNAL REVIEW IN DFF

-DFF strives to find external reviewers who are accomplished researchers with a wide range of scientific competencies and who have previous experience as external reviewers.
-Potential reviewers are selected on the basis of an overall assessment of qualified reviewers and their availability within the time limits that apply.
-Certain reservations are made in cases where it proves impossible to find qualified external reviewers within the given time frames.
+DFF strives to find external peer reviewers who are competent researchers, and who have broad scientific research qualifications and experience with external peer review.
+Potential reviewers are selected on the basis of an overall assessment of qualified reviewers and their availability within the deadlines.
+Certain reservations are made in cases where it proves impossible to find qualified external reviewers within the assessment deadlines.

-When DFF approaches a researcher to enquire if the person will serve as an external reviewer, the fund's rules concerning conflicts of interest are clarified to the person in question.
-At the same time, it is emphasised that the application material is confidential and that the applicant will be made aware of the review as well as the reviewer's identity, and that the applicant will be offered the right to comment on any factual errors or misconceptions in the review.
+When DFF makes an enquiry to a researcher about being an external reviewer, the fund's rules concerning conflicts of interest are clarified to the person in question.
+At the same time, it is emphasised that the application material is confidential and that the applicant will be made aware of the review as well as the reviewer's identity, and that the applicant will be offered the right to comment on potential mistakes or misconceptions in the external review.
 This is done to ensure that the external review process complies with the administrative rules ("forvaltningsregler") that apply to DFF.

-Furthermore, DFF always carries out an external review for all applications where:
+DFF always carries out an external review for all applications where:

-- A member of the committee, which is going to assess the application, is an applicant or scientific participant in an application, the budget of which exceeds DKK 1 million, excluding overhead, or - The expert committee, on account of conflicts of interest or other reasons, does not possess the necessary scientific expertise to assess a given application.
+- A member of the council, which is going to assess the application, is an applicant or scientific participant in an application, the budget of which exceeds DKK 1 million, excluding overhead, or - The council, on account of conflicts of interest or other reasons, does not possess the necessary scientific expertise to assess a given application.

-Applications selected for external review will be submitted to an individual external reviewer.
+Applications selected for external review will be submitted to individual external review.
 If your application has been submitted for external review, you will always receive a copy of the review for potential comment (consultation procedure).
 DFF will be entitled to make a decision about your application without waiting for your comments, if the deadline for submitting your reply has passed.
 External reviews serve solely as an extension of the expert committee's basis for decision and are simply indicative.
 The expert committee makes its final decision based on the assessment criteria listed in the call for proposals as well as a prioritisation of the pool of applications as a whole.

-In the application form, you may state if there is one or more researchers that you do not wish to see involved in the external review of your application.
+In the e-grant form, you may state if there is one or more researchers that you do not wish to see involved in the external review of your application.
 In such cases, you must provide exact contact information for the researcher in question and briefly explain why the person in question should not review your application.

-6.4 WHEN AND HOW WILL YOU BE NOTIFIED OF DFF'S DECISION?
+6.6 WHEN AND HOW WILL YOU BE NOTIFIED OF DFF'S DECISION?

-Applications will be processed at a meeting in September 2023.
-Approximately two weeks after the expert committee has reached its decision, you will receive a short message, informing you whether your application was successful or not.
+Applications will be processed at a meeting by the end of November 2023.
+Approximately two weeks after the council has reached its decision, you will receive a short message, informing you whether your application was successful or not.

-DFF publishes a list of those applicants who have been awarded a grant, approximately three to four weeks after the expert committee has reached a decision.
+DFF publishes a list of those applicants who have been awarded a grant, approximately three to four weeks after the council has reached a decision.
 Details about applicants who have not been awarded funding will only be published to the extent that someone requests a right of access to documents under the Danish Access to Public Administration Files Act, e.g. in the form of lists of applicants and the projects for which they have applied (i.e. names of applicants and project titles).
 Applicants should therefore ensure that the title of the application does not contain information about confidential research activities.

-Applicants will receive a letter from DFF through the e-grant system 2-3 months after a decision by the expert committee has been reached.
+Applicants will receive a letter from DFF through the e-grant system 2-3 months after a decision by the council has been reached.
 Rejection letters will contain a brief elaboration on the reasons for rejection.